christoph1stehling1/NLP-FakeNewsDetection-InPython/README.md

 ------------------------------------------------------------------------------------------------------------------------------

-As part of my course "Natural Language Processing" in my Master's in Business Analytics and Big Data at IE Businees School/IE School of Human Sciences and Technology in Madrid, we were tasked to build a classifier that can differentiate fake from real news.
-This code accounted for 30% of our final grade.
+Here, I built a classifier that can differentiate fake from real news using techniques such as vectorization, tokenization, stemming, lemmatizing, removing stopwords and accents, ngrams, etc. Finally, I applied Cross Validation and GridSearch to optimize the classifier.